sui-foundation/sui-demo-day-bangkok/REGISTRATION_TEMPLATE.md

 - Is this project deployed on Sui mainnet, testnet, devnet, or otherwise integrated with Sui?
     - [ ] Yes
     - [ ] No
-- Will, at least, one of your team members be able to present your team project in-person at the Sui Demo Day @ HK on April 16th, 2023?
+- Will, at least, one of your team members be able to present your team project in-person at the Sui Demo Day @ Bangkok on November 16th, 2024?
     - [ ] Yes
     - [ ] No
 - Did, at least, one of your team members participate in Sui Hacker House: Bangkok?